mirror/dd-wrt/src/router/python/Doc/library/os.rst

 .. data:: SCHED_RESET_ON_FORK

-   This flag can OR'ed with any other scheduling policy.
+   This flag can be OR'ed with any other scheduling policy.
 When a process with this flag set forks, its child's scheduling policy and priority are reset to the default.